-While it’s possible to fix your raw hard drive without necessarily formatting it, some situations may warrant formatting – especially if you have previously attempted non-formatting methods without succeeding.
-The following methods may fix your raw hard drive although these solutions will require some formatting.
+While it’s possible to fix your RAW hard drive without necessarily formatting it, some situations may warrant formatting – especially if you have previously attempted non-formatting methods without succeeding.
+The following methods may fix your RAW hard drive although these solutions will require some formatting.

 As a precautionary measure and especially if you want to keep your files, we suggest recovering your data using recovery software before attempting the following methods.

-With File Explorer
+Option A: With File Explorer

 - Launch Windows Explorer.
-Locate the raw hard drive, right-click on it, and select “Format”.
+Locate the RAW hard drive, right-click on it, and select “Format”.

 - Under File System, select your preferred format for your drive.
 Options available include FAT (default), NTFS, exFAT, and FAT32.